trevorsandy/lpub3d-ci/mainApp/docs/README.txt

 - Fix - Configuration preferences dialog cutoff/min window size #616
 - Fix - Export to PDF abnormal behaviour #624
 - Fix - Open with programs menu action not enabled #629
+- Fix - Primitives shown as missing parts in file load status #630
 - Fix - Settings for Coverpage and Backcover do not work #620

 --------------------------------------------------------------------------------------------------